T. H. White: Later life

 In 1946, White settled in Alderney, the third-largest Channel Island, where he lived for the rest of his life.
 The same year, he published Mistress Masham's Repose, a children's book in which a young girl discovers a group of Lilliputians (the tiny people in Jonathan Swift's Gulliver's Travels) living near her house.
 Mistress Masham's Repose was influenced by John Masefield's book The Midnight Folk.
 In 1947, he published The Elephant and the Kangaroo, a novel in which a repetition of Noah's Flood occurs in Ireland.
+The Elephant and the Kangaroo provoked an angry reaction from Irish and Irish-American readers.
+These critics claimed that The Elephant and the Kangaroo depicted Irish people as being stupid and lazy, and that the book also contained an insulting depiction of Irish Catholicism.
+The Manhattan newspaper The Irish Echo described The Elephant and the Kangaroo as "just another typical English stab in the back."
+A copy of the book was given to the McDonagh family, who found the book hurtful, due to the fact that White had based two of the characters in The Elephant and the Kangaroo on them.
+As a result of The Elephant and the Kangaroo, the McDonaghs terminated their friendship with White.

 In the early 1950s, he published two non-fiction books.
 The Age of Scandal (1950) is a collection of essays about 18th-century England.
-The Goshawk (1951) is an account of White's attempt to train a northern goshawk using traditional rather than modern falconry techniques.
+The Goshawk (1951) is an account of his attempt to train a northern goshawk using traditional rather than modern falconry techniques.
 He wrote it at his cottage in the mid-1930s, but he did not publish it until his agent David Garnett discovered it and insisted that it be published.
 In 1954, White translated and edited The Book of Beasts, an English translation of a medieval bestiary written in Latin.

 In 1958, White completed the fourth book of The Once and Future King, The Candle in the Wind, which was first published with the other three parts and has never been published separately.
 White lived to see his Arthurian work adapted as the Broadway musical Camelot (1960) and the animated film The Sword in the Stone (1963).